Seda, A-Level graduate

-Seda graduated from Algorithm A* in 2016, having achieved A*AB in Biology, Economics and Mathematics.
-Despite securing a place to study Psychology at the University of Bath, Seda decided to remain in Russia and is now completing a Foundation Year at the British Higher School of Art and Design.
+Seda graduated from Algorithm in 2016, having achieved A*AB in Biology, Economics and Mathematics.
+Despite securing a place to study Psychology at the University of Bath, Seda decided to remain in Russia and has now completed a Foundation Year at the British Higher School of Art and Design.

 So you have a long history of studying in English?